 Apply a Retinoid

 Topical retinoids can be an effective way to treat (or prevent) white spots from the comfort of home, according to Diakow.
-Medical News Today says retinoids "cause cell turnover and the removal of the outer layers of skin," which can minimize the appearance of pigmentation issues as well as other signs of aging such as fine lines.
+According to a 2017 review, retinoids increase cell turnover, which can minimize the appearance of pigmentation issues as well as other signs of aging such as fine lines.

 There are both over-the-counter and prescription retinol products that you can try depending on the severity of your white spots.

 "Other possible causes of white spots on the skin include fungal infection, autoimmune conditions, and post-inflammatory hypopigmentation," Diakow says.
 Though unrelated to IGH, some common issues that are also associated with white spots include the following:

 - Vitiligo: Loss of color in patches of skin

 - Pityriasis alba: Scaly patches of light pink or red skin, most common in children and young adults, and associated with eczema